TolgaTatli/Moon/_posts/2017-02-01-phaser-npm-webpack-typescript-starter-project.md

 - Webpack
 - Seperate Development and Distribution builds
 - Live server (builds and reloads the browser on changes)
+- No hassle asset management requiring no code, on your part, to load and parse assets
 - Setting up the game size and scaling through a script that does it all for you
   - Automatic template background
   - Sets up the size the game so that it is scaled only when absolutley necessary